bcgov/nr-arch/docs/maintenanceanddevelopment.md

     href: '#big-changes'
   - text: Developing With Jekyll
     href: '#developing-with-jekyll'
-  - text: Playbook Structure
+  - text: Structure
-    href: '#playbook-structure'
+    href: '#structure'
 ---
 ## Development Background
-We developed this playbook website with the [US Web Design System](https://designsystem.digital.gov/whats-new/updates/2019/04/08/introducing-uswds-2-0/){:target="_blank"} in mind.
+We developed this website with the [US Web Design System](https://designsystem.digital.gov/whats-new/updates/2019/04/08/introducing-uswds-2-0/){:target="_blank"} in mind.
 The site is a clone of the [18F US Web Design Jekyll theme](https://github.com/18F/uswds-jekyll){:target="_blank"}  that we modified to fit BC Government branding.
 The content is hosted on the [bcgov](https://github.com/bcgov){:target="_blank"} collection of repositories.

 Some of the changes we made include:
 - Replacing all instances of "uswds" to "bcwds"